 Unfortunately, this is probably the most polluting feature of travel: Lonely Planet argues that 30 million plastic bottles wind up in landfill every day.
 But there is an easy solution: a portable water filter.

-I’ve long been travelling with a Steripen (you can find out why it’s the Steripen Adventurer is my favourite water steriliser) and Better Places Travel also sent me a Grayl (also available on REI) for use during my trip to Guatemala.
+I’ve long been travelling with a Steripen (you can find out why it’s the Steripen Adventurer is my favourite water steriliser) and Better Places Travel also sent me a Grayl (both the Steripen and the Grayl are also available from REI) for use during my trip to Guatemala.

 Introducing a water filter into your daily travel routine is crucial to adopting a plastic-free and environmentally-friendly lifestyle – and it’s also exceptionally wallet friendly, too.
 Remember, if you’re spending a couple of dollars a day on buying bottled water, it quickly adds up.